-The above procedure is based upon 26 cars being officially eligible to take part in the Event.
-If 24 cars are eligible seven will be excluded after Q1 and Q2, if 22 cars are eligible six cars will be excluded after Q1 and Q2, and so on if fewer cars are eligible.
+The above procedure is based upon 20 cars being officially eligible to take part in the Event.
+If 22 cars are eligible six will be eliminated after Q1 and Q2, if 24 cars are eligible seven cars will be eliminated after Q1 and Q2, and so on if fewer more cars are eligible.

-- 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
-Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc fermé until the end of the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published.
+- 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published.